likerRr/gitfig/readme.md

 const gitFig = require('gitfig');

 console.log(gitFig.LOCAL);
-console.log(gitFig.GLOBAL);
+console.log(gitFig.HOME);
 ````

 #### path

 Type: string

 Path for looking git config for.
-Works for both git repos (you don't need to add `.git` in path) and custom home path.
+Works for both git repos (you don't need to add `.git` in path) and (custom) home path.

 ----

 Asynchronously looks up for git config by cascade:
 1. The local config is looked for
-2. The global config is looked for
+2. The home config is looked for

 Returns promise which rejects if git config is not found.